 International Booker Prize books

-Full list of International Booker Prize winners, shortlisted authors, translators and their books
+Full list of International Booker Prize winners, shortlisted authors, translators and books

-From Gabriel García Márquez to Olga Tokarczuk, the International Booker Prize has been celebrating and rewarding the best international writers and translators of fiction since 2005.
-Here is a definitive list of the winning and shortlisted authors and their works, since the prize’s inception
+The International Booker Prize has been celebrating the best international writers and translators of fiction since 2005.
+Here is a definitive list of the winning, shortlisted and longlisted authors and their works

 Publication date and time: Published